-The G&T Department offers a variety of opportunities for our students.
-In first and second grade, each child receives one enrichment class per week.
-Activities are designed to challenge students' creativity and to foster critical thinking and communication skills through interaction in language arts, math, and science.
-In third grade, students are evaluated for admission to a pullout program, which motivates them to enjoy learning and to develop their cognitive and creative thinking skills.
-The Grade 3 Discovery Program meets for one extended period or two periods each week.
-Selection process, entrance requirements, complaint process, parental/guardian requests for screening (by May 15th), curriculum, Policy and Regulation 2464 and program overview are found on the school website.
+The Kindergarten teachers will identify gifted students and provide differentiated lessons for these identify students.
+These lessons are designed to challenge students' creativity and to foster critical thinking and communication skills through interaction in language arts, math, and science.

-https://www.rutherfordschools.org/schools-and-departments/gifted-and-talented/
+In grade 3 students are evaluated for admission to a pullout program, which motivates them to enjoy learning and to develop their cognitive and creative thinking skills.
+The Discovery Program meets for one hour each week.
+The BOE policy manual (# 6171.2) contains the specific entrance criteria.